EIN 59-0896343

 Program areas at Orlando Science Center

 By inspiring Science learning for life, osc creates prosperity in our community that enhances lives.
-In fy2023, osc ignited that spark of innovation in 594,000 visitors (an 18% increase over fy 22), including 135,000 who received free or reduced-price admission.
-Our core exhibits include kidstown - creative play nurturing cognitive development of young children; natureworks - exploring our region's habitats; kinetic zone - fundamentals of forces; dino digs - paleontology and giant prehistoric creatures; our planet, our universe - mysteries of space and earth's dynamic forces; and the hive: a makerspace - making, learning and exploring with tools and mentors to help turn creative ideas into reality.
+In fy2024, osc had 660,000 visitors (an 11% increase over fy 23), including 160,669 who received free or reduced-price admission.
+Our core exhibits include kidstown - creative play nurturing cognitive development of young children; life - which tells the story of conservation through direct encounters with the animals that share our planet; kinetic zone - fundamentals of forces; dino digs - paleontology and giant prehistoric creatures; our planet, our universe - mysteries of space and earth's dynamic forces; and the hive: a makerspace - making, learning and exploring with tools and mentors to help turn creative ideas into reality.

-Our cinedome, observatory and digital adventure theater educate visitors of all ages.
-The 240-seat dr. phillips cinedome offers visitors giant screen films in the six-story domed venue.
+Our dr. phillips cinedome, observatory and digital adventure theater educate visitors of all ages.
+The 309-seat dr. phillips cinedome offers visitors giant screen films in the eight-story domed venue.
 The digital adventure theater hosts educational movies daily and Science live!
 Program favorites such as secrets of the universe with state-of-the-art 4k digital projection and 7.1 surround sound, the digital adventure theater also presents movies in 2d and 3d, and hosts guest presentations by scientists.
 The observatory features central Florida's largest refractor telescope and provides public access for viewing astronomical events.

 Grants made by Orlando Science Center